outside-docs/career-ladder/engineer3.md

 - Assists with technical discovery during planning to reduce ambiguity

 ## Technical Contributions
 - Writes readable and optimized code.
-Uses best practices of the language, when team best practices are ambiguous,
+Uses best practices of the language, when team best practices are ambiguous
 - Contributes to unit tests and E2E tests
 - Writes code reviews that are informative, maintain best practices, timely, and thorough
 - Creates and shares currated documentation